News Turn any service into MCP tools - Released EE v2.12

 The endpoint object

-To create an endpoint, you only need to add an endpoint object under the endpoints collection.
-An endpoint object should contain at least the endpoint name and a backend section (to where it connects to).
+To create an endpoint, you only need to add an endpoint object under the endpoints collection of the configuration.
+An endpoint object should contain at least the endpoint name and a backend section (to which it connects).
 The defaults are taken if no further information is declared (e.g., method will be a GET, and output_encoding as json).

 {